-Come together in rural West Yorkshire with traditional English dancing, music and sunshine at the Marsden Cuckoo Festival in April.
+Marsden welcomes the cuckoo back to rural West Yorkshire with traditional English dancing, music and sunshine at the Marsden Cuckoo Festival in April.

-You’ll find delicious local produce, quirky independent shops, and a great atmosphere.
+Elsewhere in Marsden, you’ll find delicious local produce, quirky independent shops, and a great atmosphere.
 And, once you’ve had your fill of the happy bustle in the village, take a walk on the Marsden Moor estate to find remains of a Roman road and packhorse trails, the Standedge Canal Tunnel and Visitor Centre, plus other reminders of the area’s industrial past.

 VisitEngland would like to invite you to take part in a short survey about our website.